atilatech/atlas/README.md

 # Atlas

-Atlas is a search engine for parsing a collection of web pages and making it searchable.
+A search engine for the internet.

 Atlas stands for Atila's Tool for Learning any Subject.
-We're starting by focusing on web3 and crypto related content with plans to add other subjects in the future.
+To start, Atlas will be focused on effectively indexing and searching crypto and web3 related content with plans to add other subjects in the future.
 However, you're welcome to use Atlas to index and search any type of content you want.

 ## Installation